brahianrosswill/ComfyUI-geltz/README.md

 Flushes sigmas after generating to prevent NaNs.
 Registers as `csu` within KSampler's scheduler selection.

-**Notice**: Currently the csu scheduler may cause NaNs until Comfy is rebooted.
+**Notice**: Currently the `csu` scheduler may randomly output NaNs until Comfy is rebooted.
 I am trying to find a fix.

 ---